Blair-insitu/Blair-insitu.github.io/content/registration/index.md

         We have a limited number of places for accompanying guests to join the symposium Gala dinner on Wednesday 2nd September 2026.

-        ## Student Travel Grant

-        We are providing grants to partially support travel for student lead authors giving talks or posters.
-The amount will depend on the travel details and available funds, and will be communicated to students upon notification of abstract acceptance.

-        The grant will be available as a reimbursement on submission of receipts after the conference has finished.

     design:
       columns: '1'